codio/site/source/blog/articles/2014/03/phpbrew.html.md

 It assumes you have created a Codio account.

 Start by creating a new empty project from the Codio Dashboard.
-Once you are in the IDE, open up a Terminal window (Tools->Terminal).
+Once you are in the IDE, open up the Terminal (`Tools > Terminal`).

 ##Install PHP
 If you have not already done so, install PHP